 - negotiating faster payment terms with clients

 - incentivising early repayment

 - enforcing penalties for late payment

-- leasing machinery and plant instead of buying it
+- leasing machinery and equipment instead of buying it

 - keeping a watchful eye on areas of wasteful spending

 This article is for informational purposes only and does not constitute legal, employment, tax or professional advice.
 For specific advice applicable to your business, please contact a professional.